Shaping Bosnia – 1991-1995.

 The 1974 Constitution also outlined governing plans for Tito’s succession.
 This came into play following his death in 1980.
 It proposed a rotating Presidency.
 Each of the republics and provinces would preside for a year over a sort of Assembly.
 This created a situation where governmental decision making became ineffective and overlong.
 Also, since each President tried to guide policy in favor of his region, it created an inconsistent federal policy leaving the country largely ungovernable.

-bosnia_herzegovina_pol97It’s important to note that when B&H announced its intention to hold a secession referendum, the country’s Orthodox (read Serbian) minority who had already been declaring Serbian Autonomous Regions in B&H and, hoping to delegitimize the vote, unanimously refused to take part.
+Perhaps fueled at least in part by a rising tide of nationalist leaders like Milošević in Serbia and Franjo Tuđman in Croatia, by 1991, barely six percent of the population self-identified as Yugoslavian.
+And, of course, this is when we see the republics begin to secede beginning with the two wealthiest – Slovenia and Croatia – followed by Macedonia and B&H. Fighting in Slovenia and Macedonia was minimal.
+Fighting in Croatia was considerable and the war in B&H was the most severe.It’s important to note that when B&H announced its intention to hold a secession referendum, the country’s Orthodox (read Serbian) minority who had already been declaring Serbian Autonomous Regions in B&H and, hoping to delegitimize the vote, unanimously refused to take part.
 Many Serbians relocated either by force or by choice to the yellow areas on the map.
 By this time, they clearly saw themselves as Serbians rather than as Bosnians.
-When the U.S. and European Community recognized B&H as a sovereign nation, the Serbs attempted to secede thereby prompting the aggressive intervention ordered by Milošević under the pretense of protecting Serbs.
+When the U S and European Community recognized B&H as a sovereign nation, the Serbs attempted to secede thereby prompting the aggressive intervention ordered by Milošević under the pretense of protecting Serbs.

-But Milošević wasn’t alone intervening in B&H. Because many of the Catholics in Herzegovina similarly viewed themselves as Croatian, Croatia under Tuđman also saw an opportunity for a territory grab and invaded from the south.
+But Milošević wasn’t alone in intervening in B&H. Because many of the Catholics in Herzegovina similarly viewed themselves as Croatian, Croatia under Tuđman also saw an opportunity for a territory grab and invaded from the south.
 The underlying idea seemed to be that Serbia would control what has now become Republika Srpska, Croatia would expand to take all or most of the Herzegovina region and Bosnia would be left either to accede to one or the other or to fend for itself.

-In a previous post, I included the video of Ratko Mladić on the eve of the Srebrenica massacre that finally prompted significant intervention by the U.S. and the international community.
+In a previous post, I included the video of Ratko Mladić on the eve of the Srebrenica massacre that finally prompted significant intervention by the U S and the international community.
 This eventually brought the parties to Dayton, Ohio in November 1995 where they would be quite isolated.
 After about three weeks of nearly constant negotiation an under the insistent guidance of Richard Holbrooke, the parties hammered out the final agreement that led to today’s blobby and fragmented B&H.

 All the parties, Croats, Serbs, and Bosniaks needed to be satisfied as to the amount and nature of the territory they controlled and the protection of the various ethnicities.
 The Serbs and Bosniaks both gained a bit of territory while the Bosnian Croats lost some of their footprint.
-The Bosnian Serbs controlled about 46 percent of the territory before the war that and increased to 48 percent after the war but what they gained in quantity, they lost in quality as the Bosniaks gained some of the resource rich territory in the Sarajevo district.
+The Bosnian Serbs controlled about 46 percent of the territory before the war and that increased to 48 percent after the war but what they gained in quantity, they lost in quality as the Bosniaks gained some of the resource rich territory in the Sarajevo district.
 The Bosnian Croats were the big losers in terms of territory dropping from 25 percent before the war to 21 percent after it.

 I don’t want to overwhelm you but I need to cover – or at least mention – two last topics.
 The first is something I’ll discuss in some detail later is the Dayton Accords.
 While probably being among the most impressive achievements and examples of conflict resolution ever crafted, it created an unwieldy governing system that should have been transitional and eventually subject to internal renegotiation.
 The governmental structure the accord put in place, and that remains in effect in 2016, continues to retard the development of B&H to this day.
 Here’s a bit of the reason why.